apollographql/apollo-server/docs/source/integrations/plugins-event-reference.md

 ### `renderLandingPage`

 This event enables you to serve a [custom landing page](../testing/landing-page/#custom-landing-page) from Apollo Server's base URL.
-The event is fired once by Apollo Server after all `serverWillStart` events run. **At most one installed plugin can define a `renderLandingPage` handler.**
+The event is fired once by Apollo Server after all `serverWillStart` events run. **At most one installed plugin can define a `renderLandingPage` handler.** Otherwise, Apollo Server throws an error on startup.

 You define your plugin's `renderLandingPage` handler in the object returned by your [`serverWillStart`](#serverwillstart) handler, which enables it to read values passed to `serverWillStart`: